gvwilson/sdxjs/src/introduction/index.md

 which is a guide for students who are about to embark on their first large software project in a team.
 If you are looking for a project to do in a course, adding a tool to those covered here would be fun as well as educational.
-Please see <a section="conclusion"/> for more details.
+Please see [% x conclusion %] for more details.

 ## What tools and ideas do we cover? {#introduction-contents}